 Middle grade students shall participate in a career and education planning course during the seventh or eighth grade.
 Career exploration shall be included in the curriculum.
 The purpose of this course shall be to enable students and parents to develop realistic academic achievement and career goals for postsecondary experience.
-By the end of the course, each student shall have completed a four (4) to five (5) year academic and career plan (ePersonal Education Planner) based on postsecondary and career goals.
+By the end of the course, each student shall have completed a four (4) to five (5) year academic and career goals.